 Most days, I’d ended up lecturing the little people, growing irritated and frantic as the ticking clock grew closer to being “tardy.”
 One day I realized I didn’t like the tone this set for the start of our days, but they weren’t remembering on their own, so I needed another way to remind them that didn’t involve mom being a broken record.

 Those stressful mornings lead to the “Without Being Told” system.
-It is the first “system” I've implemented that has held for ANY duration (going on 4 years now).
+It is the first “system” I've implemented that has held for ANY duration (going on four years now).
 It’s very simple.
 Whatever we are working on doing “without being told,” goes on the chart.
 I merely took a piece construction paper, wrote their names and the numbers 1-10 with circles around them.
 I laminated them so they can use a dry-erase marker on it.
 Each kid earns a “tally mark" for doing it without being told.
 After 10 tallies, they earn a dollar.
-If I don't have cash on-hand when they earn
+If I don't have cash on-hand when they earn the dollar, then I just keep a running total on the dry erase board in the kitchen of what they earned.

 When I first introduced this, we had the following things we were working on: